Theodore McCarrick: Bishop of Metuchen

-On November 19, 1981, McCarrick was appointed the first Bishop of the Diocese of Metuchen, New Jersey.
+On November 19, 1981, McCarrick was appointed the first bishop of the Diocese of Metuchen, New Jersey.
 He was installed at St. Francis of Assisi Cathedral on January 31, 1982.
 During his tenure, McCarrick erected new parishes in Perth Amboy, Califon, Skillman, Old Bridge, and Three Bridges.
-He also oversaw the development of the Diocesan Council of Catholic Women, Bishop's Annual Appeal, and ministries for blacks and Hispanics, anti-abortion activities, and the disabled.
+He was also on the Bishops' Ad Hoc Committee that revised the New American Bible in 1986 and oversaw the development of the Diocesan Council of Catholic Women, Bishop's Annual Appeal, and ministries for blacks and Hispanics, anti-abortion activities, and the disabled.

-In 2001 a Catholic high school, originally established in 1885 and renamed multiple times through the years, was named Cardinal McCarrick High School in honor of McCarrick as the first bishop of the diocese.
-The school closed in June 2015 for financial reasons.
+In 2001 a Catholic high school, originally established in 1885 and renamed multiple times, was named Cardinal McCarrick High School in honor of McCarrick as the first bishop of the diocese.
+The school, which was located in South Amboy, closed in June 2015 for "financial reasons" shortly before a fourth teacher within 10 years was arrested for sexual misconduct.